gbif/hp-vertnet-plus/resources/datalicensingguide.md

 * [Attribution Stacking via Creative Commons](https://creativecommons.org/about/program-areas/open-science/){:target="_blank"}
 * [Attribution Stacking Example](http://wir.okfn.org/2012/01/27/attribution-stacking-as-a-barrier-to-reuse/){:target="_blank"}

-If you have any questions about this document, please contact [VertNet's support team](PENDING LINK).
+If you have any questions about this document, please [contact us](/contact/).

 Visit our [Resources](/resources/help/) page for more resources created for the VertNet project.